gopheracademy/gopheracademy-web/content/advent-2016/context-logging.md

 It doesn't matter an awful lot.
-It could be a regular HTTP service of some kind, a consumer of kafka topics, a cog in a vast stream processing machine, anything - the key characteristic being that a single go program is responsible for processing more than one independent thing at a time, or at some point you would want to switch it from processing one thing at a time to many things at the same time.
-Why else are you using go?
+It could be a regular HTTP service of some kind, a consumer of kafka topics, a cog in a vast stream processing machine, anything - the key characteristic being that a single Go program is responsible for processing more than one independent thing at a time, or at some point you would want to switch it from processing one thing at a time to many things at the same time.
+Why else are you using Go?

 ## Enough future tense.
 Give me some content.
 What does `context` do ?